 Note: Impact studies using Observing System Experiments (OSEs), Observing System Simulation Experiments (OSSEs), Forecast Sensitivity to Observations (FSO) studies and other assessment tools are used to assess the impact of the various observing systems on Numerical Weather Prediction model analyses and predictions, hence their value and relative priority for addition or retention for these Application Areas.

-2.2.6 Evolution of WIGOS observing systems
+2.2.6 Evolution of WIGOS Observing Systems

 2.2.6.1 Members should follow the plans published by WMO for evolution of WIGOS component observing systems when planning and managing their WIGOS observing systems.